+The financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+The Company has incurred recurring losses from operations and as at September 30, 2015, December 31, 2014 and 2013 had accumulated deficit of \$7,736,844, \$4,042,922 and \$2,336,720, respectively.
+Management anticipates the Company will attain profitable status and improve its liquidity through continued business development and additional debt or equity investment in the Company.
+Management is pursuing various sources of financing as described in Note 13.
 The Company's continued existence is dependent upon its ability to continue to execute its operating plan and to obtain additional debt or equity financing.
-There can be no assurance that the necessary debt or equity financing will be available, or will be available on terms acceptable to the Company, in which case the Company may be unable to meet its obligations.
+There can be no assurance that the necessary debt or equity financing will be available on terms acceptable to the Company, in which case the Company may be unable to meet its obligations.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded in the financial statements.
 The financial statements do not include any adjustments relating to the recoverability of recorded asset amounts that might be necessary should the Company be unable to continue in existence.